njoylab/docs.echovalue.dev/content/2-authentication.md

 ```

-> Make sure to replace `mytoken` with your API token.
+> Remember to replace `mytoken` with your actual token.

 **EchoValue** uses API tokens to allow access to the API.

-**EchoValue** expects for the API token to be included in all API requests to the server in a header that looks like the following:
+**The EchoValue API** offers a streamlined way for users to interact with its services.
+To authenticate your requests, include the following header in your API calls:

 `x-token: mytoken`